Factsheet on A(H7N9)

 Avian influenza A(H7N9) viruses

 On 31 March 2013, Chinese authorities reported the identification of a novel zoonotic avian influenza A(H7N9) virus transmitted to humans causing severe disease.
-Wild birds serve as a reservoir and the virus has been detected in different bird species, with chickens being the poultry species most affected.
-Samples from the environment, particularly from live poultry markets but also some backyard farms have tested positive for influenza A(H7N9).
-Direct contact with birds or visiting live bird markets has been associated with infection.
-The vast majority of human cases are reported from Mainland China, including a few travel-related cases in patients who had visited Mainland China.
-The clinical picture can range from mild disease to severe disease leading to hospitalisation.
-A high proportion of patients die.
-More men than women have been affected and the mean age of the cases is 55 years.
-The outbreak shows a seasonal pattern with a peak during November-March and sporadic cases during the summer.
+The virus had been detected in different bird species, with chickens being the poultry species most affected.
+Samples from the environment, particularly from live poultry markets but also some backyard farms tested positive for influenza A(H7N9).
+The low pathogenic A(H7N9) virus mutated into a form highly pathogenic (for chickens) in late 2016 (https://empres-i.review.fao.org/#/, https://www.ecdc.europa.eu/en/publications-data/surveillance-report-avian-influenza-overview-october-2016-august-2017, https://pubmed.ncbi.nlm.nih.gov/30269969/).
+Direct contact with birds or visiting live bird markets has been associated with human infection.
+The vast majority of human cases were reported from Mainland China, including a few travel-related cases in patients who had visited Mainland China.
+The majority of cases were reported between 2013 to 2017 with 28 human cases reported with the highly pathogenic form of the virus.
+Since the introduction of a large vaccination programme against A(H7N9) in poultry in China, both the number of outbreaks and detections in poultry or environmental settings, as well as the number of human cases dropped significantly (https://pubmed.ncbi.nlm.nih.gov/30414008/, https://pubmed.ncbi.nlm.nih.gov/30903740/).
+Since 2018, only a very few sporadic human cases have been reported with A(H7N9) infection.
+The clinical picture can range from mild disease to very severe disease requiring hospitalisation.
+A high proportion (~1/3) of patients die.
+More men (~2/3) than women have been affected and the mean age of the cases is 55 years.
+The outbreak shows a seasonal pattern with a peak during November-March and sporadic cases during the summer, except for 2017, where cases were also reported throughout the summer months until September (https://www.ecdc.europa.eu/en/publications-data/surveillance-report-avian-influenza-overview-november-2017-february-2018, https://www.ecdc.europa.eu/en/publications-data/zoonotic-influenza-annual-epidemiological-report-2017).
 Small family clusters have been reported, but there is no convincing evidence of sustained person-to-person transmission.

 Commission Decision 2008/426/EC lays down case definitions for reporting communicable diseases in the EU: 2008/426/EC: Commission Decision of 28 April 2008 amending Decision 2002/253/EC laying down case definitions for reporting communicable diseases to the Community network under Decision No 2119/98/EC of the European Parliament and of the Council.

-All infections in poultry caused by avian influenza virus (AIV) of any subtype fulfilling the in vivo criteria for high virulence laid down in the Terrestrial Animal Health Code of the World Organisation for Animal Health (OIE), and also all H5 and H7 AIV, irrespective of virulence, are reported to animal health authorities as notifiable avian influenza according to EU legislation (Council Directive 2005/94/EC and Commission Decision 2010/367/EU).
+All infections in poultry caused by avian influenza virus (AIV) of any subtype fulfilling the in vivo criteria for high virulence laid down in the Terrestrial Animal Health Code of the World Organisation for Animal Health (OIE), The detection and control of avian influenza in the EU/EEA is laid down in the Animal Health Law adopted in the Regulation (EU) 2016/429.

-The novel influenza A(H7N9) virus is the first low- pathogenic avian influenza virus (LPAI) that has been documented to have caused severe human disease.
-An avian influenza strain is called 'low-pathogenic' or ‘highly pathogenic’ based on its capacity to cause severe disease and death in birds*.
-One crucial difference between the already circulating highly pathogenic avian influenza A(H5N1) and the low- pathogenic influenza A(H7N9) strain is that birds infected with A(H7N9) do not show signs of disease, but both viruses are able to transmit to humans causing severe respiratory disease, with a high case fatality rate.
+The novel influenza A(H7N9) virus is the first low- pathogenic avian influenza virus (LPAI) documented to have caused severe human disease and which evolved in a highly pathogenic form (https://pubmed.ncbi.nlm.nih.gov/30269969/).
+An avian influenza strain is called 'low-pathogenic' or ‘highly pathogenic’ based on its capacity to cause severe disease and death in chickens and/or carry a multi-basic amino acid cleavage site*.

 The genetic characteristics of A(H7N9) virus are of concern because of their pandemic potential, e.g. their potential to recognise human and avian influenza virus receptors which affects the ability to cause sustained human-to-human transmission, or the ability to replicate in the human host.

-This gene constellation makes this strain different from previously isolated avian influenza A(H7N9) viruses, including those reported in birds in Europe.
-The recently circulating influenza A(H7N9) in China has so far not been detected in Europe, neither in wild birds, domestic poultry nor in travellers returning from an affected area.
+The influenza A(H7N9) in China had not been detected in Europe, neither in wild birds, domestic poultry nor in travellers returning from an affected area.

 *According to Council Directive 2005/94/EC: ‘highly pathogenic avian influenza (HPAI)’ means an infection of poultry or other captive birds caused by: